CST BLOG: Lab Expectations

 All Posts

-Reggie Prioli, Associate Director of Conjugation at Cell Signaling Technology® (CST®), has been conjugating antibodies at CST since 2001.
+Reggie Prioli, was the Associate Director of Conjugation at Cell Signaling Technology.
+He was responsible for antibody conjugation at CST for over 20 years.
 Let’s find out why!

 Hi Reggie, thanks for taking the time to chat with us today!
 Can you first tell us a little about yourself?